ezsystems/ezpublish-kernel/Readme.md

 * php: 5.3+
 * Currently a good portion willingness to digg into the code

+##Installing on eZ Publish
+###Make ezp-next an eZ Publish extension
+In order to get the API in eZ Publish, you currently have to install it as an extension, for instance in `extension/api`:

+	ezpublish/extension$ git clone git@github.com:ezsystems/ezp-next.git api

+You can of course create a symbolic link if you want to keep the API in another directory.

+###Create config.php
+Copy the provided `config.php-RECOMMENDED` file as `config.php` in the cloned directory:

+	ezpublish/extension/api$ cp config.php-RECOMMENDED config.php

+Edit the file depending on your system (the various possibilities are documented inline)
+* eZ Components path
+* Change the value for `ezp` in the `$repositories` array:
+  `'ezp' => 'extension/api/ezp'`
+* Done

+### Add the API to the autoloads ignore
+Since the API contains a few classes that are stubs of the eZ Publish ones, you  need to make sure the eZ Publish autoload generator will ignore the API when executed.

+To do so, create a file named .autoloadignore at the root of your eZ Publish directory, and add the path to the API to it:

+	ezpublish$ echo 'extension/api' > .autoloadignore

 ##Getting started
 <insert link and/or explain it briefly>